-- 1.1 This is an application for full planning permission, for a residential development of the erection of 15 dwellings and 6 apartments with associated works. - 1.2 The application is made by Stercap Ltd and was due to be presented to the Heavy Woollen Sub-Committee as the site is larger than 0.5 hectares in size. - 1.3 However, in response to Coronavirus (Covid 19) outbreak, the Chief Executive has invoked Emergency Powers under the Constitution at Article 12 (1) (d) and nominates and empowers a Virtual Planning Committee, to determine planning applications that would otherwise have been decided at a meeting of the relevant committee.
+- 1.1 This is an application for full planning permission, for a residential development of the erection of 16 dwellings and associated works. - 1.2 This was originally an application for full planning permission, for a residential development of the erection of 15 dwellings and 6 apartments with associated works.
+However, at the request of the applicant, the application was deferred by members at the Strategic Planning Committee on Wednesday 3rd June 2020. - 1.3 The application is made by Stercap Ltd and was due to be presented to the Heavy Woollen Sub-Committee as the site is larger than 0.5 hectares in size. - 1.4 However, in response to Coronavirus (Covid19) outbreak, the Chief Executive has invoked Emergency Powers under the Constitution at Article 12 (1) (d) and nominates and empowers a Virtual Planning Committee, to determine planning applications that would otherwise have been decided at a meeting of the relevant committee.